minhealthnz/health-and-independence-report/README.md

 ## Machine-readable format

-The `data` directory contains the _health-and-independence-report-2022-supplementary-data-long-form_ csv file with data organised in a tidy, long format.
+The `data` directory contains a _csv_ file with data organised in a tidy, long format.
 This intended for those interested in doing further analysis.

 ## User-friendly format

-The `output` directory contains the _health-and-independence-report-YEAR-supplementary-data-formatted_ HTML file with data organised in a more accessible format for readers.
+The `output` directory contains a _HTML_ file with data organised in a more accessible format for readers.
 This is intended for those who want to consult specific numbers or navigate through the different indicators.

 ## Additional information